-If the exam will be performed for the fourth time and fifthly, the exam will be provided with a commission.
-If the exam will be performed for the sixth time, one of the members of the commission will be from other institute or department.
+If the exam will be performed for the fourth time and fifthly, it will be provided with a commission.
+If the exam will be performed for the sixth time, one of the members of the commission will be from another institute or department.